Llenar70/allye-doc/CausalTree.md

 The input data is expected to contain the following information:

 *   **Treatment Variable**:
-    *   A variable indicating which samples were assigned to the treatment group and which to the control group.
+    *   A Discrete variable indicating assignment to treatment/control.
-    *   **Must be a binary (two-category) Discrete Variable.** Within the widget, you will select which value represents the control group (encoded as 0 for analysis).
+    *   The selected control value is encoded as 0; all other categories are aggregated and encoded as 1 (treated).
+While multi-category variables are accepted, a truly binary treatment is recommended for clarity.
 *   **Outcome Variable**:
     *   The variable for which you want to evaluate the effect of the intervention (e.g., sales, conversion rate, customer satisfaction).
-    *   Can be a numerical (Continuous Variable) or discrete (Discrete Variable).
+    *   Must be numerical (Continuous Variable) or binary Discrete.
+For binary outcomes, select the positive class in the UI.
+Multi-class discrete outcomes are not supported.
 *   **Covariates**:
     *   Variables that may affect the outcome variable and potentially explain the heterogeneity of the treatment effect (features).
 The data is split based on these variables.
     *   Can be numerical (Continuous Variable) or discrete (Discrete Variable).